Anouk Geurts

 Anouk Geurts (3 April 2000) is a Belgian sailor.
 She has competed in the 49 FX class at the 2020 Summer Olympics together with Isaura Maenhaut.

 Career

 Geurts started her career in the small Optimist class at the age of 10.
 She then progressed to the Laser 4.7 class, where she became Belgian and European champion in 2016.

-Geurts and Maenhaut have sailed together since 2018.
-They finished 31st at the 2020 World Championships.
-They secured their Olympic ticket at the 2021 Lanzarote sailing competition.
+Having been on different Nacra 17 crews as part of a project in the run-up for the 2020 Summer Olympics, Geurts and Maenhaut were finally put together in 2018 in the 49er FX class after the Nacra 17 project was stopped because of several injuries.
+They finished 31st at the 2020 World Championships and secured their Olympic ticket for Tokyo at the 2021 Lanzarote sailing competition.
+They finished 14th in Tokyo.
+By finishing 4th at the 2023 World Championships in The Hague, The Netherlands, they secured their Olympic ticket for the 2024 Summer Olympics in Paris, France.

+Geurts and Maenhaut won the 49er FX European Championships in 2024 in La Grande-Motte, France.

+Personal life

 Geurts lives in Schoten and studies psychology.